 Timothy Beal (Ph.D.
-Emory University) is Interim Dean and Florence Harkness Professor of Religion in the College of Arts and Sciences at Case Western Reserve University.
+Emory University) is Interim Dean of the College of Arts and Sciences and Florence Harkness Professor of Religion at Case Western Reserve University.

 In addition to scholarly articles, Tim has written popular essays on religion, Bible, media, and culture for The New York Times, The Washington Post, CNN.com, The Christian Century, and The Chronicle of Higher Education, among others.
 He also writes occasionally for The Huffington Post, where he developed a series called “BibliFact” to fact-check political Bible-talk during the 2012 presidential elections (he couldn't quite stomach doing it again in 2016).

 Interviews with Tim have appeared on several radio and television shows, including All Things Considered (NPR), The Bob Edwards Show (NPR/XMRadio), On Point (NPR/WBUR Boston), Interfaith Voices (NPR), The Osgood File, Oregon Public Radio (OPB Portland), Ideastream’s public TV show, Ideas, and Animal Planet.
 His books have been featured in The Washington Post, The Baltimore Sun, The Dallas Morning News, The Orlando Sentinel, The Miami Herald, The Cleveland Plain Dealer, The Chicago Tribune, The St. Petersburg Times, The International Herald Tribune, The Denver Post, The New York Post, The San Francisco Chronicle, CNN.com, The Christian Century, The Christian Science Monitor, Salon.com, and USA Today, among other online and print news media.